Md. Umar Farooq

 Md.
-Umar Farooq Bangladesh Nationalist Party politician.
+Umar Farooq is a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Kurigram-2 in February 1996.

 Career

-Umar Farooq He is the Kurigram district BNP advisor.
+Umar Farooq is the Kurigram district BNP advisor.
 He is the former chairman of Holokhana Union of Kurigram Sadar Upazila.
 He was elected to parliament from Kurigram-2 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.